spicysomtam/aws-openvpn/README.md

 You can run it multiple times for different regions, and terraform uses workspaces for the different regions.

-You have the option to specify the region, create/destroy and jenkins aws credential as parameters.
+You have the option to specify create/destroy, the region and jenkins aws credential as parameters.

+The ovpn client config will be displayed on the Job console output; cut and paste this into you Openvpn client.

 You should add `terraform` as a Tool in Jenkins and label it as the `terraform` version.
 Some instructions [here]( ) (or Google for better instructions if these are insufficient).